-2019-49 TSUS: Conferring of Regents' Teacher Award (Dr. Bill Jasper)
+2019-15 TSUS: Conferring of Regents' Professor Award (Louis Harveson)

-Upon motion of Regent Amato, seconded by Regent Reaser, with all Regents voting aye, upon the recommendation of the Board of Directors of the Texas State University System Foundation and nomination by the university president, it was ordered that:
+Upon motion of Regent Amato, seconded by Regent Garza, with all Regents voting aye, upon the recommendation of the Board of Directors of the Texas State University System Foundation and nomination by the university president, it was ordered that:

-- 1. The Regents' Teacher be conferred, in perpetuity, upon Bill Jasper, Ph.D. - 2.
-The Regents' Teacher medallion be presented to him; that he have the right to wear such medallion at appropriate events; and that he be recognized as having received this award; and, - 3.
+- 1. The Regents' Professor Award be conferred, in perpetuity, upon Louis Harveson, Ph.D. - 2.
+The Regents' Professor medallion be presented to him; that he have the right to wear such medallion at appropriate events; and that he be recognized as having received this award; and, - 3.
 The attached resolution be adopted; presented to him; and forever recorded and preserved in the minutes of this Board of Regents.

-Resolution honoring William A. Jasper, Ph.D.
+Resolution honoring Louis Harveson, Ph.D.

-WHEREAS, the Board of Regents of the Texas State University System has determined that it would advance the cause of higher education in the State of Texas and contribute to the public good of the state to create the Office of Regents' Teacher; and.
+WHEREAS, the Board of Regents of The Texas State University System has determined that it would advance the cause of higher education in the State of Texas and contribute to the public good of the state to create the Office of Regents' Professor; and,

-WHEREAS, the purpose of the Office is to recognize outstanding faculty members who have demonstrated through the performance of their duties, exceptional dedication, skill, and knowledge of the curriculum; and,
+WHEREAS, the purpose of the Office is to recognize exceptional and outstanding members of the professoriate who have achieved excellence in teaching, research, publication, and community service; demonstrating in performance of their duties, an unwavering dedication to their students, universities, and communities; and,

-WHEREAS, the Office of Regents' Teacher is a lifetime designation bestowed by the Board of Regents upon full-time faculty members who have been acknowledged by their peers and students as exceptional, and recommended by the Texas State University System Foundation Board of Directors, the Chancellor, and the Institution President; and.
+WHEREAS, the Office of Regents' Professor is a lifetime designation bestowed by the Board of Regents upon tenured faculty members who have been acknowledged by their peers and students as exceptional, and recommended by The Texas State University System Foundation Board of Directors, the Chancellor, and the University President; and,